 1. Create a Hashtag

 Twitter may have created social media hashtags, but Instagram made it a popular trend.

-Hashtags are a great way to increase brand awareness and get follower engagement.
+Hashtags are a great way to increase brand awareness, encourage user-generated content, and get follower engagement.
 According to studies by Agorapulse, posts with hashtags got 70% more likes and 392% more comments.